ObolNetwork/obol-docs/docs/int/quickstart/advanced/monitoring-credentials.md

 ---
 sidebar_position: 4
-description: Allow monitoring credentials to help the Obol Team monitor the health of your cluster
+description: Add monitoring credentials to help the Obol Team monitor the health of your cluster
 ---

-# Allow Obol Central Monitoring
+# Push metrics to Obol Monitoring

 :::info
-This is **optional** and does not grant any privileges within the Obol Network.
+This is **optional** and does not confer any special privileges within the Obol Network.
 :::

-You may have been provided with **Monitoring Credentials** used to push distributed validator metrics to Obol central prometheus service to monitor, analyze and improve your cluster's performance.
+You may have been provided with **Monitoring Credentials** used to push distributed validator metrics to Obol's central prometheus cluster to monitor, analyze, and improve your Distributed Validator Cluster's performance.

 The provided credentials needs to be added in `prometheus/prometheus.yml` replacing `$PROM_REMOTE_WRITE_TOKEN` and will look like:
 ```